ComplexSecurity/Burp-Suite-Exam/Cross-Origin Resource Sharing (CORS)/Cross-Origin Resource Sharing (CORS).md

 Access-Control-Allow-Credentials: true
 Access-Control-Allow-Origin: subdomain.vulnerable-app.com
 ```
+# Exploiting TLS CORS Vulnerability

+In an example, an API key may appear in the account page via an AJAX request to `/accountDetails` with the response containing the ACAC header.
+Try adding the Origin header with a subdomain value.

+If origin is reflected in ACAO header, it confirms CORS allows access from subdomains via both HTTPS and HTTP (if subdomain is HTTP).
+Look for any other functionality on the site like a stock checker or for anything that may be using HTTP and vulnerable to XSS such as a productID parameter.

 If the subdomain contains an XSS vulnerability, you can inject a script that will submit a request to the main application and send the response to the attacker’s server.
 This will work since the subdomain is allowed to view the authenticated responses from the main application.